chazlarson/Media-Scripts/Plex/README.md

 At this time, there is no configuration aside from library name; it replaces all posters.
 It does not delete any posters from Plex, just grabs a URL and uses the API to set the poster to the URL.

+## reset-posters-plex.py

+Same as `reset-posters-tmdb.py`, but it resets the artiwork to the first item in Plex's own list of artwork, rather than downloading a new image from TMDB.

 ## grab-current-posters.py

 Perhaps you want to get local copies of the currently-set posters [and maybe backgrounds] for everything in a library.